 During World War II, his principal responsibility was radar IFF equipment for the Navy; for this work he received the Navy's Certificate of Commendation.

-After the war in 1946, he founded Wheeler Laboratories, Inc., of which he has been the President.
-This group has become active in the development of microwave circuits and antennas, particularly for tracking and guidance radar in missile systems.
-Their facilities are divided between Great Neck and Smithtown on Long Island.
-At present, the organization is particularly contributing in the design of large phased-array antennas.
+After the war in 1946, he founded Wheeler Laboratories, Inc., which he ran as president.
+The company was active in the development of microwave circuits and antennas, particularly for tracking and guidance radar in missile systems.
+Its facilities was divided between Great Neck and Smithtown on Long Island.
+The organization contributed particularly to the design of large phased-array antennas.

 In 1959, Wheeler's company became a subsidiary of Hazeltine Corporation.
-He was then elected a director and vice-president of the parent company, which had become a major manufacturer of electronics equipment for military applications.
-Since 1950, Wheeler has served the Government in various capacities as an expert consultant, and currently as a member of the Defense Science Board.
+He was elected a director and vice-president of the parent company, which was a major manufacturer of electronics equipment for military applications.
+After 1950 Wheeler served the government in various capacities as an expert consultant, and then as a member of the Defense Science Board.

 In his forty years of activity in the radio engineering profession, Wheeler presented numerous scientific papers and published many articles in scientific periodicals, especially the Proceedings and Transactions of the IRE.
 He was awarded 180 U. S. patents and many foreign patents.
 In recognition of his inventions, he received one of the Modern Pioneer Awards from the National Association of Manufacturers in 1940.
 He is a member of Sigma Xi and Tau Beta Pi.
 He was awarded the IEEE Medal of Honor in 1964, "for his analyses of the fundamental limitations on the resolution in television systems and on wideband amplifiers, and for his basic contributions to the theory and development of antennas, microwave elements, circuits, and receivers."